monaya37/Forum-Discussions-Categorization/README.md

 We visualize the distribution of categories in the training dataset using a bar plot.
 This helps us ensure no category is undersampled or oversampled.

 ### 1.3 Missing Values
-We check for missing values in the training and testing datasets:
-- The **Discussion** column in the training dataset has 343 missing values.
-- There are no missing values in the **Category** column or the **test_csv** dataset.

-We fill the missing values in the **Discussion** column with empty strings.
+We check for missing values in the training and testing datasets and we fill the missing values in the **Discussion** column with empty strings.

 ## 2. Preprocessing

 ### 2.1 Remove Duplicates
 Duplicate entries in the **Discussion** column are removed from the training dataset.
-Initially, there were 494 duplicates, but after removal, only unique discussions remain.

 ### 2.2 Drop Unnecessary Columns
 We drop the **SampleID** column from the training dataset because it does not contribute to model training and could lead to overfitting.